 Two surf clubs – Bondi and North Bondi – patrol the beach between sets of red-and-yellow flags, positioned to avoid the worst rips and holes.
-Thousands of unfortunates have to be rescued from the surf each year (enough to make a TV show about it), so don’t become a statistic – swim between the flags.
+Thousands of unfortunates have to be rescued from the surf each year.
+Don’t become a statistic – swim between the flags.